datenzauberer/rust-pico-workshop/praesentation/src/setup-en.md

 code --install-extension probe-rs.probe-rs-debugger
 ```

+Start VS Code:

-start `code` from terminal or via applications
+* Launch VS Code from the terminal using `code` or through your applications menu.

 ## Install Rust

-In order to install Rust (including the compiler and package manager `cargo`) follow the instructions there: [Install Rust](https://www.rust-lang.org/tools/install).
-For Ubuntu:
+Follow the official Rust installation instructions to install Rust, including the compiler (rustc) and package manager (cargo): https://www.rust-lang.org/tools/install

 Execute the following installation command and do a "1 Standard installation".

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-Restart your shell or source env (as described in the terminal, e.g. for bash`source $HOME/.cargo/env`).
+**Restart your shell** or source your environment variables as instructed in the terminal output (e.g., for bash: `source $HOME/.cargo/env`).

+### Verify Rust Installation

-## Verify that Rust is installed correctly
+#### Verify Rust compiler installation

 ```sh
 rustc --version
 ```

 This command should return the version of the Rust compiler, `rustc`, that's currently installed on your system.
 For example, it might output something like `rustc 1.77.1 (7cf61ebde 2024-03-27)`, indicating the version number and the release date.

+#### Verify Cargo installation

 Cargo is Rust's package manager and build system.
 To check if Cargo is installed correctly and view its version, type: